From Russia with a 71: Uncovering Gamaredon's fast flux infrastructure. New Apex domains and ASN/IP diversity patterns discovered

 IP diversity and ASN analysis

-Whilst the majority of IPs over a 90-day period were traced back to GIR-AS RU, we discovered that DIGITALOCEAN US, the New York-based cloud services organization, was also used:
+While the majority of IPs over a 90-day period were traced back to GIR-AS RU, we discovered that DIGITALOCEAN US, the New York-based cloud services organization, was also used:

-Using Silent Push to combat Gamaredon’s fast flux techniques
+Using Silent Push to Combat Gamaredon’s Fast Flux Techniques

 Explore our Knowledge Base for in-depth articles on how to use Silent Push to defend against attacks.